eclipse-hono/hono/site/documentation/content/concepts/connecting-devices/index.md

 The requirements and prerequisites for this approach are the same as those for the standard device gateway scenario.
 Authentication and authorization of gateways works in the same way.

+# Generic MQTT Protocol Gateway Template

+The repository [hono-extras](https://github.com/eclipse/hono-extras) contains a generic template for an MQTT protocol gateway.
+This template allows you to develop a production-ready protocol gateway with minimal effort, with which you can connect existing MQTT-enabled devices to Hono.
+For example, you can use other topic names or structures, or you can transform, enrich, compress, or encrypt the payload.

 ### Example Code

 Hono's [*examples* module](https://github.com/eclipse/hono/tree/master/examples/protocol-adapter-example) contains code for